 Connected healthcare trends and their technology are exciting new trends in the space.
 Breakthrough developments in the global sector are extensions of telemedicine and telehealth.
 Each term describes the technology to advance healthcare remotely.
-Only recently has each term been used to describe the connected world of health.
+However, only recently has each term been used to describe the connected world of health.

 Distance between patient and doctor has been an impediment to quality healthcare for large swaths of the world’s population.
 Even in today’s ultra-modern world, remote societies have little to no hope of competent connected healthcare.
 The connected healthcare device market is transforming this human tragedy.

-There are many types of connected healthcare devices that are either in research and development or approved by the FDA and on the market.
+Many connected healthcare devices are either in research and development or approved by the FDA and on the market.
 These include:

 Wearable diagnostic and monitoring devices

 - Wearable cardiovascular devices

 - Wearable insulin management devices